mz-jennytech/simple_shell/README.md

 * All header files should be include guarded
 * Write a README with the description of the project
 ### Description
-hsh is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+hsh is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them..